tanyaburke/ios-structs-classes-lab/README.md

 Does this code work?
 Why or why not?

+Does not work.
+It is changing the property of the struct.
+A struct is a copy, that is not suppose to be changed.

 Fix the `BankAccount` struct so it does work.

+struct BankAccount {
+ var owner: String
+ var balance: Double

+ mutating func deposit(_ amount: Double) {
+ balance += amount
+ }

+ mutating func withdraw(_ amount: Double) {
+ balance -= amount
+ }
+}

 Given the code below (which should incorporate any fixes you made):